neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

 ## Option 2: Running the Solana cluster via a proxy hosted locally

-### The Network Configuration
+### Network Configuration
   * Solana cluster is accessed via the proxy hosted locally.
   * Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used, and the proxy interacts with it through the Neon EVM.

 ### Step 1
-Docker images themselves are never "started" and never "running."
-The Docker run command takes the Docker image as a template and produces a container from it.
+Docker images themselves are never "started" and never "running".
+The `docker run` command takes the Docker image as a template and produces a container from it.
 Before starting your proxy container, you need to start service containers.

 Make sure that you have a daemon running.
 If you see something like:
 ```bash